home3d2001/KorraFluidSolver/README.md

 # Korra Fluid Solver, CIS 563, University of Pennsylvania, Spring 2016

+## Update March 23 (Sprint 1)
+I implemented the SPH Solver with naive neighbor search.
+When you started running the code, you'll see a test particle iterating through the grid and shows all the neighbors in red color.
+However, this neighbor search isn't using a working uniform grid yet.

+I have a simple test suite in main.cpp to test Poly6.
+Currently spiky kernel and viscous kernel are not tested.
+By uncommenting `#define UNIT_TEST`, there should be print out of the kernel unit testing.

+### Incomplete features:
+Uniform grid.
+Compute density.
+Compute pressure.
+Full unit testing.
+OpenVDB.

 ## Overview

 __Korra__ is a cross-platform C++ fluid FLIP solver, designed and built for CIS563 course. __Korra__ uses OpenGL heavily for the graphics pipeline.
 It is also designed for GPU optimization for fluid advection.